IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

-What is fw4spl?
+What is sight?
 ===============

-The framework FW4SPL (FrameWork for Software Production) is an open-source framework, developed by IRCAD (research institute against cancer and disease).
+The framework Sight (Surgical Image Guidance and Health-care Toolkit) is an open-source framework, developed by IRCAD (research institute against cancer and disease).
-The purpose of FW4SPL is to ease the creation of applications in the medical imaging field.
+The purpose of Sight is to ease the creation of applications in the medical imaging field.
 Therefore it provides features like digital image processing in 2D and 3D, visualization or simulation of medical interactions.

-Building an application with FW4SPL only requires to write one or several XML files.
+Building an application with Sight only requires to write one or several XML files.
 Its functionalities can be also extended by writing new components in C++, which is the coding language of the framework.

-What does fw4spl mean?
+What does sight mean?
 ======================

-FW4SPL means FrameWork for Software Production Line.
-It is also called F4S ("forces").
+Sight means Surgical Image Guidance and Health-care Toolkit.

-What are the features of fw4spl?
+What are the features of sight?
 =======================================

-FW4SPL is based on a component architecture composed of C++ libraries.
+Sight is based on a component architecture composed of C++ libraries.
 The three main concepts of the architecture, explained in the following sections, are:

 -  object-service concept